Wondering when to prune fruit trees? In this blog we explore which trees benefit most from winter pruning and when Read

-Whether you are planting an apricot tree in your yard or a small orchard in your local park, you may wonder when the best time is to plant your bare root trees.
-Bare root trees must be planted when they are dormant in the early spring or late fall.
+Whether you are planting an apricot tree in your yard or a small orchard in your local park, you may wonder when the best time is to plant bare root trees.
+Bare root trees must be planted when they are dormant, in the early spring or late fall.
 But is it best to plant on a sunny day?
-Or a rainy day?
+A rainy day?
 During a windstorm?
-This year I had planting days scheduled in all of those spring conditions.
-In this article I'll explore the best - and worst - conditions for planting bare root trees.
+This year, I had planting days scheduled in all of those spring conditions.
+In this article, I'll explore the best - and worst - conditions for planting bare root trees.

-First of all, what are bare root trees?
+First things first: what are bare root trees?
 Bare root trees come from specialist fruit tree nurseries.
-These nurseries dig their trees out of the ground in the early spring or late fall when the they are dormant, with no leaves, flowers or fruit.
+These nurseries dig their trees out of the ground in the early spring or late fall when the they are dormant, with no leaves, flowers, or fruit.
 Without soil on their roots, these trees can be boxed up and shipped far and wide.
 The tricky thing is that they can only remain in this bare root condition for a short time, and they must be kept in a cool, dark place until planting time.

-That's because if these bare root trees encounter heat and sun, they'll emerge from dormancy and they will get stressed and soon die without soil protecting and nourishing their roots.
+That's because if these bare root trees encounter heat and sun, they'll emerge from dormancy, become stressed, and soon die without soil protecting and nourishing their roots.
 So, once you receive your shipment of bare root trees, you need to plant them as soon as possible to avoid the risk of their buds opening up, a sign that they are emerging from dormancy.

 When you plant a potted tree, timing isn't as important.
 So why go to the trouble of planting bare root trees instead?
-Well, there's lots of reasons and here are just a few:
+Well, there's lots of reasons.
+Here are just a few:

 Now, once you have your new bare root trees, you need to plant them right away...rain or shine.
 I'll explore the pros and cons on the different planting day conditions below.